DongheeKang/MachineLearning/README.md

 Add additional notes about how to deploy this on a live system

-## Training, validating and testing with
+## Training, validating and testing

 * [Colab] (https://colab.research.google.com/) web notebook framework is used
 * It can be possible to use a jupyter lab in the local setup